 - 1a.
-The EU Centre shall, in cooperation with Coordinating Authorities, providers of hosting services and providers of interpersonal communications services and, where relevant, independent experts, develop or facilitate the further development of technologies to detect online child sexual abuse, including new child sexual abuse material and the solicitation of children, in such a manner as to ensure that those technologies are capable of meeting the requirements of this Regulation, in particular Article 10(3). - 1b.
+The EU Centre shall, in cooperation with Coordinating Authorities, providers of hosting services and providers of interpersonal communications services and, where relevant, independent experts, develop or facilitate the further development of technologies to detect online child sexual abuse, including the solicitation of children, in such a manner as to ensure that those technologies are capable of meeting the requirements of this Regulation, in particular Article 10(3). - 1b.
 Where the EU Centre has been requested, in accordance with this Regulation, to provide an opinion, information or other assistance on technologies, including a functional and security audit at the source code level, that may be used for the execution of a specific order issued under this Regulation, it may, in accordance with Article 66, request the Technology Committee for its opinion thereon.
-In that case, the rules of the third paragraph on the time period for providing that opinion shall apply. - 2.
-The EU Centre shall collect, record, analyse and make available relevant, objective, reliable and comparable information on matters related to the prevention and combating of child sexual abuse, in particular: - (a) information obtained in the performance of its tasks under this Regulation concerning detection, reporting, removal or disabling of access to, and blocking of online child sexual abuse; - (b) information resulting from the research, surveys and studies referred to in paragraph 3; - (c) information resulting from research or other activities conducted by Member States' authorities, other Union institutions, bodies, offices and agencies, the competent authorities of third countries, international organisations, research centres and civil society organisations. - 3.
-Where necessary for the performance of its tasks under this Regulation, the EU Centre shall carry out, participate in or encourage research, surveys and studies, either on its own initiative or, where appropriate and compatible with its priorities and its annual work programme, at the request of the European Parliament, the Council or the Commission. - 4-3a.
+For providing that opinion, the period laid down in the third subparagraph of paragraph 1 shall apply. - 2.
+The EU Centre shall collect, record, analyse and make available relevant, objective, reliable and comparable information on matters related to the prevention and combating of child sexual abuse, in particular:

+- (a) information obtained in the performance of its tasks under this Regulation concerning detection, mitigating risks, detecting, reporting, removaling or disabling of access to, and blocking of online child sexual abuse; - (b) information resulting from the research, surveys and studies referred to in paragraph 3; - (c) information resulting from research or other activities conducted by Member States' authorities, other Union institutions, bodies, offices and agencies, the competent authorities of third countries, international organisations, research centres and civil society organisations.; - (d) information on available technologies and tools. - 3.
+Where necessary for the performance of its tasks under this Regulation, the EU Centre shall carry out, participate in or encourage research, surveys and studies, either on its own initiative or, where appropriate and compatible with its priorities and its annual work programme, at the request of the European Parliament, the Council or the Commission. - 3a.
 The EU Centre shall keep a database encompassing all research, surveys and studies, involving public EU or national resources, as referred to in paragraphs 2 and 3 and the information resulting thereof.
 That database shall not contain any personal data other than information identifying the authors and any other persons having contributed to the research, survey and studies.